violinadoley/vect0r/README.md

 ---

-## 🎯 Overview
+##  Overview

-**Zero Vector** is a production-ready, decentralized vector database built on the 0G Network.
-It provides a complete solution for storing, indexing, and searching vector embeddings with blockchain-powered security and transparency.
+**Vect0r** is a production-ready, decentralized  database built on the 0G Network.
+It provides a complete solution for storing, indexing, and searching  embeddings with blockchain-powered security and transparency.
 The platform enables developers to build AI-powered applications without vendor lock-in, leveraging decentralized storage and on-chain metadata management.

 ### Key Value Propositions